ekbritt99/Capstone-First-Fantasy/docs/README.md

 ![FFCastleScene](https://user-images.githubusercontent.com/77369228/233471797-17d9462b-35f7-4e42-b93f-af3cc2cb2d66.PNG)
 ![FFSlimeScreen](https://user-images.githubusercontent.com/77369228/233471809-754b2afb-ed4f-4360-80ca-bfca614a5784.PNG)

+Explore a fantasy world filled with encounters of various creatures and monsters!
+Manage your health and coin well, and you'll become a powerful warrior.
+Load up on plenty of weapons, armor, and potions to keep the adventure going!

 ## Download
 You can download the game from the [releases page](http://github.com/SCCapstone/Freestyle/releases).
 Run the installer and launch the game either from the desktop shortcut or from the install location.